meesachi01/Data-Analytics-Project---Turing-College/README.md

 Welcome to my Data Analytics portfolio!

-This repository showcases the projects I completed during the **Data Analytics Program at Turing College** (July 2025 Cohort).
+This repository showcases the projects I completed during the **Data Analytics Program at Turing College** (July 2025 Batch).
 Throughout the program, I worked on real-world business problems using industry-standard analytics tools and techniques, gaining practical experience in data extraction, analysis, visualization, and business storytelling.

 ## Skills & Technologies